samsonos/cms_app_product/README.md

 Using UI-function CMS administrator can modify catalog structure, move products from one category to another, make CRUD actions for categories and sub-categories.

-Feel free to extend this application for your custom applications.
+Feel free to extend this application for your custom extensions.

 ##Configuration